PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Side-By-Side-Support.md

 suspect that most users don't know how to set that up, if they even use Docker at all.
 I think it would be easier for everyone if we could just launch the proper version of PowerShell via `pwsh.exe`.

+### Maintain backwards compatibility with pwsh.exe -version

+In PowerShell Core 6.2, if you invoke `pwsh -version` you get the current PowerShell version.
+That support could remain in place if this RFC is approved, returning the current (latest) version when invoked without a version, or launching the requested version when invoked with a version.